MarcoLoc95/BioPhys/book/content/chap1.md

 ### Correlation does not imply causation

-Say you observe an interesting trend that everyone else have overlooked and decide to collect the data to prove it scientifically.
-In this case,
+Say you observe an interesting trend that everyone else have overlooked: in the past years the fossil fuel use in Burundi has boomed, and every year more you hear parents named their child "Theodore".
+You decide to do a proper data collection and access the biggest library with this sort of useless information, internet.

+You plot the data and calculate the correlation coefficient:

 ```{figure} ../figures/chap1_spuriouscorr.svg
 ---